Hydrology-IFH/roger-modflow/dreisam_moehlin_neumagen/steady-state/README.md

 Steady-state optimisation of different MODFLOW6 setups (i.e. different combinations of MODFLOW6 packages) of the Dreisam-Moehlin-Neumagen catchment.

 ## Files
+- `config.yaml`: Configuration file (see in-file comments for more information)
 - `add_masks.py`: Add the masks (e.g. catchment mask) to the MODFLOW6 parameter file
 - `modify_elevations.py`: Ensure that bottom elevations of the layers do not overlap.
 Bottom elevations are adjusted in case of intersections.
 - `modify_hydraulic_conductivity_and_specific_yield_of_layer1.py`: Replace hydarulic conductivities by hydraulic conductivities of the BK50 soil map.